Kudzu

 GB2483934

-Subcritical water extraction may be applied to botanical material
+Subcritical water extraction may be applied to botanical

-(Baikal skullcap (Scutellaria baicalensis), St John's Wort
+material (Baikal skullcap (Scutellaria baicalensis), St John's

-(Hypericum perforatum), rosemary (Rosmarinus officinalis), lemon
+Wort (Hypericum perforatum), rosemary (Rosmarinus officinalis),

-balm (Melissa officinalis), red clover (Trifolium pratense),
+lemon balm (Melissa officinalis), red clover (Trifolium

-Sophora flavescens, hawthorn (Crataegus spp.), Kudzu (Pueraria
+pratense), Sophora flavescens, hawthorn (Crataegus spp.), Kudzu

-lobata), black cohosh (Cimicifuga species, especially varieties
+(Pueraria lobata), black cohosh (Cimicifuga species, especially

-dahurica and racemosa), Paeonia species (especially varieties
+varieties dahurica and racemosa), Paeonia species (especially

-by elastase and collagenase.
-The sub-critical water extraction may
+metalloproteinases typified by elastase and collagenase.

-preferably be conducted at 150-200Â DEG C and/or at 70-85 bar.
 The

+150-200Â DEG C and/or at 70-85 bar.
+The extract may be

-the appearance of skin aging by reducing the activity of the
+appearance of skin aging by reducing the activity of the

-proteolytic enzymes elastase and collagenase; it may be used as an
+proteolytic enzymes elastase and collagenase; it may be used as

-adjunctive in the treatment of skin cancer.
+an adjunctive in the treatment of skin cancer.

-Preparation method and application of kudzu polysaccharide
+method and application of kudzu polysaccharide extract

 CN101704904